joinpursuit/Pursuit-Core-Standards/curricula/ios.md

 <details>
 <summary>Strings</summary>
-<p>To be able to use the fundamental data type String, by performing operations like concatenation & character printing, and to be able to understand what Unicode is and how to print and manipulate Unicode Characters.
+<p>To be able to use the fundamental data type, String by performing simple operations like concatenation & character printing, and to be able to understand what Unicode is and how to print and manipulate Unicode Characters

-Be able to perform the following operations:
+Operations:
 </p>
 <ul>
 <li>Working with Characters</li>
-<li>Accessing String elements</li>
 <li>Concatenating Strings and Characters</li>
 <li>String Interpolation</li>
 <li>Comparing Strings</li>
-<li>Creating a String from a File or URL</li>
-<li>Writing to a File or URL</li>
 </ul>
 </details>